 As some of you may know, clean, non-toxic skincare is high on my list of priorities these days.
 Over time, I have noticed that my skin thrives when I keep the products free of the more toxic chemicals.
 Now that I am in Florida for the summer, I need to have loads of sunscreen!
-So, you better believe, I am stocking up what’s healthiest for my skin since I will be using it daily.
+So, you better believe, I am stocking up what’s healthiest for my skin, including clean sunscreen, since I will be using it daily.

 The NY Times recently wrote a post about chemical vs mineral sunscreens:

 “Chemicals long used in sunblock are under new scrutiny — and may signal it’s time to start reaching for alternatives.

 Some of these chemicals enter the bloodstream at a rate that should require additional safety data, according to a preliminary study published earlier this month in the Journal of the American Medical Association.

 The four chemicals — avobenzone, oxybenzone, ecamsule and octocrylene — are among the 12 ingredients that the FDA recently flagged in its efforts to update sunscreen regulations.
 The administration has proposed new rules that would encourage manufacturers to research these chemicals before the government deems them “generally regarded as safe and effective.”